 - The joint that connects the teeth to the jaws

 - The muscle that opens and closes the Eustachian tubes

 - The lining of the sinuses

 When we consider the number of times we move our mouths in a day when eating, talking, yawning, and breathing, we can appreciate how hard the TMJ works for daily function.
 Pain associated with TMJ disorders can be extremely disruptive to our everyday routine and quality of life.

 Causes of TMJ disorders

-Most cases of TMJ pain results from an injury to the jaw or face, tooth or jaw misalignment, or grinding or clenching of the teeth.
+Most cases of TMJ pain result from an injury to the jaw or face, tooth or jaw misalignment, or grinding or clenching of the teeth.
 Some people with chronic TMJ dislocation are predisposed to joint anatomy that makes the jaw more likely to slip out of place.
 While the exact cause of TMJ disorders is difficult to determine, some risk factors include: